Jacktone-wambui/Omdena_Hackathon_Misinformation_Detection_System/README.md

 ## Contact

-For any inquiries or issues, please open an issue in this repository or contact the project maintainer.
+For any inquiries or issues, please open an issue in this repository or contact me.